frywarrior/cmk_check_unifi-controller/README.md

 * Shows device's load
 * Shows firmware as well as whetcher newer firmware is avaiable and displays that
 * Shows controller's version if installed locally
+* restricted multi-site support (currently simple have more scripts or build in a for-loop)

+## What's different?
+This script was forked from https://github.com/qgmgit/qgm-check_unifi.
+Main goal was to fetch more from the UniFi API and simplify the installation procedure.
+The API file was merged into the script as well as the configuration file.

+The Check_MK's service name is now mapped with UniFi_<Device's Name> which may be a problem when using one name twice (e.g. on two sites)

 ## Requirements